 Only 2L of water are wasted per kilo of lyocell fiber and it has 72.5% percent lower CO2 emissions than polyester.

-Together with small textile factories near Covilhã, that have a deep knowledge in the art of making fabrics we started developing fabrics and knits of recycled yarn.
-So this line of products it’s not only extremely sustainable, but is also fully traceable & local - the colors are sorted and the recycling process is fully mechanical, so it’s waterless and there’s no toxic waste (no chemicals nor dyes are used) – and everything from yarn to sewing is made locally in a radius area of 100kms!
+This line of products its not only extremely sustainable but also fully traceable & local - the colors are sorted and the recycling process is fully mechanical, so it’s waterless and there’s no toxic waste (no chemicals nor dyes are used) – and everything from yarn to sewing is made locally in a 50Km radius!

 The recycled yarn we use is made from pre-consumer waste from portuguese factories.

-Our labels are made of cotton ribbon- thus we’re saving, by incinerating cotton tags instead of polyester ones, the equivalent of 383 fully charged phone batteries per Kg of burned ribbon.
+Our labels are made of cotton - by incinerating cotton ribbon instead of the common polyester we save the equivalent of 383 fully charged phone batteries per Kg.